Naomi Mitchison: Non-fiction

-Marriage and family life
+Marriage and family

 On 11 February 1916, Naomi married the barrister Gilbert Richard Mitchison (23 March 1894 – 14 February 1970), who was a close friend of her brother.
 Mitchison was then on leave from the Western Front; like her, he came from a well-connected and wealthy family.
-He became a Queen's Counsel, then a Labour politician, and eventually a life peer on 5 October 1964 as Baron Mitchison of Carradale in the County of Argyll, on retirement for his political work.
+He became a Queen's Counsel, then a Labour politician, and eventually (on 5 October 1964) a life peer as Baron Mitchison of Carradale in the County of Argyll, on retirement for his political work.
 Naomi thus became Lady Mitchison as the wife of a life peer, but she objected to the title.
 She played an active part in her husband's political career and in his constituency duties.

 Dick and Naomi Mitchison's marriage was not wholly satisfactory.
 After some years they both agreed to an open marriage, in which they entered into several other relationships that were conducted with dignity and described with humour.
 Her first serious lover was the Oxford classicist Theodore Wade-Gery, whose scholarship she drew on in writing her historical novels.
 As described in her autobiography, You May Well Ask: A Memoir 1920–1940, she fell deeply in love with Wade-Gery.
 She wrote him love poems and missed him greatly after he broke off the relationship, considering it incompatible with his marriage to another woman in 1928.
 She mitigated her sorrow by undertaking a risky mission to help persecuted socialists in fascist-dominated Austria.
-Later she had several briefer, less intense affairs, in which the men were in love with her and she did her best to reciprocate.
-As she emphasized in describing these, she was careful to use contraceptives with her lovers and let her children be fathered by her husband alone – although she dreamed of a future in which her daughters would be able to "have children by several chosen fathers, uncensured".
+Later, she had several briefer, less intense affairs, in which the men were in love with her and she did her best to reciprocate.
+As she emphasized in describing these, she took care to use contraceptives with her lovers and to let her children be fathered by her husband alone – although she dreamed of a future in which her daughters would be able to "have children by several chosen fathers, uncensured".

 Naomi and Dick had seven children.
 Their four sons were Geoffrey (1918–1927), who died of meningitis, Denis (1919–2018), a professor of bacteriology, Murdoch (1922–2011), and Avrion (1928–2022), both professors of zoology.
 Their three daughters were Lois (born 1926), Valentine (born 1928), and Clemency, who died in 1940, shortly after her birth.

 Between 1923 and 1939, they lived at Rivercourt House, Upper Mall, Hammersmith, London.
 They bought the Carradale House at Carradale in Kintyre in 1939, where they lived for the rest of their lives.
 The house was frequented by people of all sorts: lords, ladies, politicians, writers, neighbours, fishermen and farmers.
 She and Denis MacIntosh, a local fisherman, wrote a documentary, Men and Herring: A Documentary, in 1949.
-Ten years later this was adapted for BBC Television as a docudrama, Spindrift.
+Ten years later, this was adapted for BBC Television as a docudrama, Spindrift.